Cook Like Czechs

 • Milk; lukewarm

 • Unsalted butter; softened at room temperature.
-Take the butter out of the fridge at least an hour before you start making the yeast dough.
+Take the butter out of the fridge for at least an hour before you start making the yeast dough.

 • Egg yolk; reserve the leftover egg white for later to brush the birds